 Who are we?

 Together, we organise to overcome injustice and win change on the things that you and your local communities care about most.
+We are organising together for a:

 - Won a campaign to create the first inclusive women-only swimming session in Colchester.